 The verdict: content marketing and social media marketing should be part of a long-term strategy, so it might not be for you if you’re looking for a quick fix.
 Creative and genuinely valuable content works best and can have a very high engagement/response rate.
 It’s also a great way to establish yourself as a knowledgable authority in your industry.

 Customer Lifecycle Management

 What is it?: product packaging, manuals, tutorials, customer communication, referral schemes – any interaction you have with your customers after the sale.

-The pros: captures an already engaged audience; empowers customers to make their own decisions; repeat business more likely.
+The pros: captures an already engaged audience; empowers customers to make their own decisions; repeat business and referrals more likely.